Geohash Performance Clustering

 | groupBy(geohash, function=avg(responseTime, as=magnitude))

-You can use the geohash() function to achieve the same bucketing of points as the worldMap() function does.
-If you do not use geohashing, you risk getting way too many points, making the widget very slow.
+Why use geohash: You can use the geohash() function to achieve the same bucketing of points as the worldMap() function does internally.
+If you do not use geohashing with large datasets, you risk plotting too many individual points, making the widget very slow and difficult to interpret.